-8. Concurrent Enrolment in BE(Hons) and BCom Degrees
+8. Concurrent Enrolment in BE(Hons) and another award

-A candidate who enrols concurrently for the Degree of Bachelor of Commerce and Bachelor of Engineering with Honours shall, in order to qualify for the award of both degrees, be enrolled for a course of study approved under the provisions of the General Course and Examination Regulation A3, and shall:
+A candidate who enrols concurrently for the Degree of Bachelor of Engineering with Honours and another award shall, in order to qualify for the award of both degrees, be enrolled for a course of study approved under the provisions of the General Course and Examination Regulation A3, and shall:

-- (a) meet all requirements as laid down in the current regulations for the Degree of Bachelor of Engineering with Honours; - (b) meet all requirements as laid down in the current regulations for the Degree of Bachelor of Commerce.
+- (a) meet all requirements as laid down in the current regulations for the Degree of Bachelor of Engineering with Honours; - (b) meet all requirements as laid down in the current regulations for the other award; - (c) be approved into the concurrent programme of study by the relevant Deans of both awards.